Weinstein handlebodies for complements of smoothed toric divisors: Introduction

-\begin{definition} For each vertex, $V$, of the Delzant polytope, we associate to it a ray $R$ generated by the sum of the edge vectors of $\Delta$ adjacent to $V$ and beginning at $V$.
-A toric manifold with a chosen subset $\{V_1, \ldots, V_k\}$ of the vertices is called \emph{$\{V_1, \ldots, V_k\}$-centered} if the corresponding rays $R_1, \ldots, R_k$ all intersect at a common single point in the interior of the Delzant polytope. \end{definition} The motivation for this definition is that, if we have a $\{V_1,\ldots, V_k \}$-centered toric manifold, then we show that the complement of the toric divisor smoothed precisely at the nodes $V_1,\ldots,V_k$ admits a Weinstein structure.
+\begin{definition} For each vertex, $V$, of the Delzant polytope $\Delta$, we associate to it a ray $R$ generated by the sum of the edge vectors of $\Delta$ adjacent to $V$ and beginning at $V$.
+A Delzant polytope with a chosen subset $\{V_1, \ldots, V_k\}$ of the vertices is called \emph{$\{V_1, \ldots, V_k\}$-centered} if the corresponding rays $R_1, \ldots, R_k$ all intersect at a common single point in the interior of the Delzant polytope.
+The corresponding toric manifold is also called $\{V_1, \ldots, V_k\}$-centered.
+If we denote by $r(V)\in\mathbb Z^2$ the direction of the ray in $V,$ then we define the \emph{slope} of a vertex $V$ in a Delzant polytope $\Delta$ as a vector $s(V)\in\mathbb Z^2$ given by a $-\pi/2$ rotation of the vector $r(V)$. \end{definition}

+The motivation for these definitions is that if we have a $\{V_1,\ldots, V_k \}$-centered toric manifold, then we show that the complement of the total toric divisor smoothed precisely at the nodes $V_1,\ldots,V_k$ admits a Weinstein structure.
+Moreover, the slope of a vertex generates the slope of a curve in the torus $T^2$ that determines the attaching sphere of the 2-handle.

-{Theorem~\ref{thm:toricWein}} \begin{thm:toricWein} Let $(M,\omega)$ be a toric $4$-manifold corresponding to Delzant polytope $\Delta$ which is $\{V_1,\ldots, V_k \}$-centered.
-Let $D$ denote the divisor obtained by smoothing the toric divisor at the nodes $V_1,\ldots, V_k$.
-Then there exist arbitrarily small neighborhoods $N$ of $D$ such that $M\setminus N$ admits the structure of a Weinstein domain.
+{Theorem~\ref{thm:toricWein}} \begin{thm:toricWein} Let $(M,\omega)$ be a toric $4$-manifold corresponding to Delzant polytope $\Delta$ that is $\{V_1,\ldots, V_k \}$-centered.
+Let $D$ denote the symplectic divisor obtained by smoothing the total toric divisor at the nodes $V_1,\ldots, V_k$.
+Then, there exists an arbitrarily small neighborhood $N$ of $D$ such that $M\setminus N$ admits the structure of a Weinstein domain.